 Online Parenting Course

 Since 2014, Glendora has been a speaker to audiences of parents, professionals, and children on topics that help them determine their vision and improve their communication patterns.
 Glendora’s passion for helping others can be heard and felt as she motivates, encourages, and inspires her audience to find their purpose in life and walk in it.
 Glendora is available to speak at companies, churches, and small organizations including local city and government entities.
 Since 2011 Glendora has volunteered for the Wounded Warrior Program Give an Hour and at local public schools, encouraging healthy mental living, family safeguarding, and reliable community connections.
-My method of leaving a legacy is focusing on ways to implement parenting strategies that decrease or eliminate the disconnect between parents and their children through positive communication.
+Her method of leaving a legacy is focusing on ways to implement parenting strategies that decrease or eliminate the disconnect between parents and their children through positive communication.

 Using her professional experience as a counselor, she has become passionate about teaching parents how to engage with their children in ways that create a healthy bond.

 Over the past 12 years, she has met with uncountable parents and caregivers that were disconnected from their children due to their thought process of “old school” parenting ways.
 The parents reported being met with negative challenges when setting rules, limits, and boundaries with their children.
 Today, the old way of whipping children with belts all over their bodies, using switches, "popping" them in the mouth, name-calling or repetitive yelling and screaming just does not work.
 Often parents and caregivers find themselves facing legal charges, the child is removed from the home, and/or medical issues due to their "old school" disciplinary styles.

 Children and teenagers today are getting a lot of their guidance and influence from their phones which connects them directly to social media and others.
 Abundant quality family time motivates the positive engagement in the parent-child relationships.
 Break free from poor communication patterns, lack of parenting resources, and feelings of anger, disbelief, and overwhelmed.